Unity-Technologies/com.unity.perception/com.unity.perception/Documentation~/Tutorial/Phase1.md

 > :information_source: Since we used automatic labels here and added them to our configurations, we are confident that the labels in the configurations match the labels of our objects.
 In cases where you decide to add manual labels to objects and configurations, make sure you use the exact same labels, otherwise, the objects for which a matching label is not found in your configurations will not be detected by the Labelers that are using those configurations.

-Now that we have labelled all our foreground objects and setup our label configurations, let's briefly test things.
+Now that we have labeled all our foreground objects and set up our label configurations, let's briefly test things.

-* **:green_circle: Action**: In the _**Project**_ tab, navigate to `Assets/Samples/Perception/0.8.0-preview.1/Tutorial Files/Foreground Objects/Phase 1/Prefabs`.
+* **:green_circle: Action**: In the _**Project**_ tab, navigate to `Assets/Samples/Perception/0.10.0-preview.1/Tutorial Files/Foreground Objects/Phase 1/Prefabs`.
 * **:green_circle: Action**: Drag and drop any of the Prefabs inside this folder into the Scene.
 * **:green_circle: Action**: Click on the **▷** (play) button located at the top middle section of the editor to run your simulation.